JeromeM/Simple-Google-Analytics/readme.txt

 1. Screenshot Simple Google Analytics Admin Page

 == Changelog ==
-= version 2.0.6 =
+= version 2.1.0 =
 * Corrected a bug with wp_enqueue_script
+* Change the JS loading method
-* Add the link / download tracking
+* Add the external links / downloads tracking
 = version 2.0.5 =
 * Added the option to not render when logged in
 = version 2.0.4 =